KnoWhiz/CraftyPipeline/README.md

 brew install ffmpeg
 ```

-Once installed, you can set the IMAGEIO_FFMPEG_EXE environment variable as indicated in your script.
-This variable points to the FFmpeg executable, which is typically located in /usr/local/bin/ffmpeg on macOS, but the provided script suggests a Homebrew-specific path under /opt/homebrew/bin/ffmpeg.
+Once installed, you can set the ```IMAGEIO_FFMPEG_EXE``` environment variable as indicated in your script.
+This variable points to the FFmpeg executable, which is typically located in ```/usr/local/bin/ffmpeg``` on macOS, but the provided script suggests a Homebrew-specific path under ```/opt/homebrew/bin/ffmpeg```.
 Verify the correct path using:

 ```bash
 which ffmpeg